Gelsleichter/Hyperspectral_Soil_Mapping/README.md

 ## Hyperspectral Soil Mapping

+### The data with research code is beeing uploaded in the https://zenodo.org/ and will be available soon.

+## Scripts description:

 The folder "scripts" contains the code of Hyperspectral Soil Mapping techniques, where:

 All code is R based.